-- In 450 metres go over a cross paths with a stile on your left and a gap in the fence on your right, and keep ahead.
+- In 450 metres go over a cross paths with a gap on your left (a dilapidated stile) and a gap in the fence on your right, and keep ahead.

 - In 130 metres cross over an access track to a private property on your right.
 The fenceline on your right is now an old rusting metal fence.
 The fence on your left now ends.

-- In a further 130 metres ignore a footpath off to the left and in 60 metres (100 metres away on the other side of the fence to your right) you pass a house with a conservatory.
+- The original route : in 130 metres ignore a footpath off to the left (the alternative route, as above) and in 60 metres (100 metres away on the other side of the fence to your right) you pass a house with a conservatory.
 In a further 220 metres, ignore a turning to the left and keep ahead through, or passing to the side of, old metal gates and wire stretchers.
 The rusting fence on your right ends here, to reappear in sections ahead at intermittent intervals.
 Continue straight ahead, your direction now 315°.